|St. John's University||Online MLIS: Management||✓|

 - Improve internet searching skills

-- Learn how to find the best internet sites quickly
+- Learn to locate and evaluate the most reliable internet sites

 Improving Co-Worker Relationships - The course offers some perspective on strengthening weaknesses in communication in a library and some tools to address specific co-worker problems.
 Objectives are: